Lucbm99/Lucbm99/README.md

 My name is Lucas Baradel Marchiori and I'm an adventurous person who has a special taste for technology.
-Currently, I work with frontend development, such as screen prototyping and responsive design and a bit of backend also for sites and systems.
+Currently, I work with frontend development on <a href="https://foccosweb.com.br/" target="_blank">FoccosWeb</a>, such as screen prototyping and responsive design and a bit of backend also for sites and systems.
 As the technologies improve over time, I do my best to be always updated to the main market requirements.

  <div>